 Counseling is an opportunity to heal.
 When embraced, it’s possible to see improvements such as better physical and mental health and more happiness.
 Some of the most common forms of counseling used for mental health include:

 - Cognitive-Behavioral Therapy (CBT): CBT is the foundation of treatment for many people.
-It is the focus of examining negative thought patterns that lead to poor decision making.
-It also helps to teach strategies for changing those thoughts around so better decisions can happen.
+It is the focus of examining negative thought patterns that lead to poor decision-making.
+It also helps to teach strategies for changing those thoughts so better decisions can happen.

 - Dialectical Behavior Therapy (DBT): This type of therapy is a form of CBT but focuses more on living in the moment.
 It is often used to treat mental health conditions.
 It is very effective at helping people make better decisions using accurate information available on hand.

 - EMDR: This type of therapy is excellent for those who have post-traumatic stress disorder (PTSD).
 It works to help train the brain to break the connection to trauma.
 This helps trauma symptoms improve and allows a person to move on from what happened to them.

 These types of counseling work to improve a person’s ability to control what happens to them.
 When used, you gain control over the mental health disorder symptoms by using effective strategies for managing them.

 Another type of mental health treatment is family counseling.
 It brings together close members of the family to work together.
 The benefits of family therapy are numerous: